National Register of Historic Places: Property owner incentives

 Until 1976, federal tax incentives were virtually non-existent for buildings on the National Register.
 Before 1976 the federal tax code favored new construction rather than the reuse of existing, sometimes historical, structures.
 In 1976, the tax code was altered to provide tax incentives that promote the preservation of income-producing historic properties.
 The National Park Service was given the responsibility to ensure that only rehabilitations that preserved the historic character of a building would qualify for federal tax incentives.
 A qualifying rehabilitation is one that the NPS deems consistent with the Secretary of the Interior's Standards for Rehabilitation.
 Properties and sites listed in the Register, as well as those located in and contributing to the period of significance of National Register Historic Districts, became eligible for the federal tax benefits.

 Owners of income-producing properties listed individually in the National Register of Historic Places or of properties that are contributing resources within a National Register Historic District may be eligible for a 20% investment tax credit for the rehabilitation of the historic structure.
 The rehabilitation may be of a commercial, industrial, or residential property, for rentals.
 The tax incentives program is operated by the Federal Historic Preservation Tax Incentives program, which is managed jointly by the National Park Service, individual State Historic Preservation Offices and the Internal Revenue Service.

 Some property owners may also qualify for grants, like the now-defunct Save America's Treasures grants, which apply specifically to properties entered in the Register with national significance or designated as National Historic Landmarks.

 The NHPA did not distinguish between properties listed in the National Register of Historic Places and those designated as National Historic Landmarks concerning qualification for tax incentives or grants.
 This was deliberate, as the authors of the act had learned from experience that distinguishing between categories of significance for such incentives caused the lowest category to become expendable.
 Essentially, this made the Landmarks a kind of "honor roll" of the most significant properties of the National Register of Historic Places.

-Misconceptions

-50-year rule

-In American historic preservation, the 50-year rule is the generally held belief that a property must be at least 50 years old to be listed in the National Register of Historic Places.
-Actually, there is no hard rule.
-As stated by John H. Sprinkle Jr., deputy director of the Federal Preservation Institute, "this 'rule' is only an exception to the criteria that shape listings within the National Register of Historic Places.
-Of the eight 'exceptions' [or criteria considerations], Consideration G, for properties that have achieved significance within the past fifty years, is probably the best-known, yet also misunderstood preservation principle in America."

-Each year, a new group of resources crosses the 50-year threshold.
-The preservation of these "underage" resources has gained attention in recent years.